What is SPF, and how does it authorize sending servers?

 Two other mistakes break SPF quietly:

-If you don't know what state your domain is in, don't guess: check your SPF record in a few seconds.
-And if you're juggling Microsoft 365 and Google Workspace, the special case of running both includes together is covered in SPF for Microsoft 365 and Google Workspace.
+When a domain's state is unknown, guessing is the wrong move: reading a published record takes a few seconds.
+And for anyone juggling Microsoft 365 and Google Workspace, the special case of running both includes together is covered in SPF for Microsoft 365 and Google Workspace.

 A concrete case: Microsoft 365 and Google Workspace